thepirat000/Audit.NET/README.md

 Audit.Core.Configuration.DataProvider = new MyCustomDataProvider();
 ```

-Or using the fluent API:
+Or using the fluent API `UseCustomProvider` method:
 ```c#
 Audit.Core.Configuration.Setup()
 	.UseCustomProvider(new MyCustomDataProvider());